gurkanctn/MosaicMaker/README.md

 # For Developers
 * Mosaic Maker can be compiled and run on both Linux and Windows.
-* Feel free to add features (User Inteface, sharing the output, embedding a watermark, etc)
+* Feel free to add features (User Interface, sharing the output, embedding a watermark, etc)

 Enjoy! :)